code-boxx/CCreo-Content-Creator-Tools/readme.md

 ## SIMPLE CONTENT CREATOR TOOLS
 WORK-IN-PROGRESS.

 A bunch of content creation tools that I initially made for myself.
-Decided to "package them nicely" and share.
+Decided to "package them nicely" and release it into the wild.
 <br><br>

-## :floppy_disk: INSTALLATION
+## :floppy_disk: REQUIREMENTS & INSTALLATION
-1) Run `0_install.bat`.
+1) At least Python 3.9
-2) Run `0_launch.bat`.
+2) Run `0_install.bat`
+3) Run `0_launch.bat`
 <br><br>

 ## NOTES